vipulnaik/diet-exercise-health/notes/2023-08-04-sauerkraut-red-chutney-and-sore-throat.md

 ### Actions at night

 I woke up once in the middle of the night to blow my nose but otherwise had a good sleep.

+## 2023-08-07

+### Actions during the day

 I woke up a little before 8 AM.
 I might have chosen to sleep in more, but I know that I needed to get up soon for a meeting at 9:15 AM so I decided to get up rather than go back to sleep and be woken abruptly by the alarm.

+My nose was less runny than the previous two days, but I did have a few incidents of coughing.
+I was in three meetings, two of which were multi-person meetings that required a few minutes of intermittent talking on my part and the third was a two-person meeting for about 20 minutes and I was talking for about half the time.
+While I was able to handle the talking portions reasonably okay, I did end up coughing toward the end of my talking segments in some cases.

+In the evening, and at night as I was heading to bed, I felt an urge to incessantly clear my throat.
+I also blew my nose and sneezed a few times.

+### Actions at night

+I went to bed around 11 PM.
+I got up within an hour of going to bed and blew my nose; I had not fully fallen asleep by then.
+I then went to sleep and had a reasonably peaceful sleep.

+## 2023-08-08

+### Actions during the day

+I got up around 9:15 AM when I was ready to start my day.

+My nose continued to get less runny, but I did have sporadic instances of coughing throughout the day.

+I had two meetings that were about an hour long each, and where I was talking for about 50% of the time in both.
+I was able to handle both without tiring or coughing; however, after the first meeting ended I did have a bit of a bout of coughing.

+Overall, I felt better on this day than I have felt since Saturday, though probably a little worse than Friday.
+This suggests that if the getting-sicker and recovery are symmetric, I am within a couple of days of recovery.

+### Actions at night

+I went to sleep around midnight.
+Unlike the last few days, I slept through without needing to blow my nose even after I got up (around 8:40 AM).

+## 2023-08-09

+### Actions during the day

+My waking-up experience around 8:40 AM was more like the waking-up experience of a fully recovered person, but I still had a slight sore throat.